edgedb/rfcs/text/1026-net-module.rst

   scalar type net::RequestState extending std::enums<Pending, InProgress, Complete, Failed>;

-  scalar type net::RequestFailure extending std::enums<NetworkError, Timeout>;
+  scalar type net::RequestFailureKind extending std::enums<NetworkError, Timeout>;

 ``net::RequestState`` represents the current asynchronous state of a request.
 The worker process will update the state of the request as it progresses through the various states.

-``net::RequestFailure`` represents the types of failure that can occur when trying to send the request, not a failure response from the server.
+``net::RequestFailureKind`` represents the types of failure that can occur when trying to send the request, not a failure response from the server.

 HTTP